 Undoubtedly the most famous library of Python.
 Pygame has been developing since 2001 so it has a large community, publishing on its own website a lot of games and demos with more than 1,000 registered projects.
-It is multi-platform to perfection and the library that gives less problems when porting between Linux / Windows / Mac, and is famous for its ease of programming.
-It uses a library of C called SDL, library in which are written the most famous 2D games in Linux like Battle for Wesnoth, SuperTux or StepMania.
+It is multi-platform to perfection and the library gives fewer problems when porting between Linux / Windows / Mac, and is famous for its ease of programming.
+It uses a library of C called SDL, a library in which are written the most famous 2D games in Linux like Battle for Wesnoth, SuperTux, and StepMania.

-Pyglet is the alternative to Pygame + PyOpenGL enabling graphics acceleration and work in 2D / 3D, all in a single library, without having to resort to cumbersome PyOpenGL difficulty. yes, sacrificing some advanced utilities of pyopengl, and being a little more difficult to use than Pygame.
-It is a library with a current development faster than pygame, it gains more followers everyday.
+Pyglet is the alternative to Pygame + PyOpenGL enabling graphics acceleration and work in 2D / 3D, all in a single library, without having to resort to cumbersome PyOpenGL difficulty. yes, sacrificing some advanced utilities of by OpenGL, and being a little more difficult to use than Pygame.
+It is a library with a current development faster than pygame, it gains more followers every day.
 Pyglet actually uses OpenGL in most of its functions.